lucaxgomex/own-professional-website-template/content/page/strenghts/index.md

             icon: archives
 ---

-In this section, Strengths: Gain insight into personal strengths and attributes that contribute to effective teamwork, leadership, and problem-solving in various business contexts.
+In this section, you'll be able to gain insight into my personal strengths and attributes that contribute to effective teamwork, leadership, and problem-solving in various business contexts.

 > Good communication